Defending glyphosate: A 'Roundup' of German agribusiness sentiments | DW | 27.05.2019

 Monsanto's controversial weed killer Roundup is used widely by many agricultural firms across Germany.
-They say consumers are hardly aware of what it would mean to stop using that herbicide.
+They say consumers are hardly aware of what it would mean to stop using the herbicide.
 Hardy Graupner reports.

 As the chief executive of the agribusiness, he's responsible for the roughly 2,500 hectares of crops including wheat, barley, rye and oat.
 The firm also grows corn and sugar beets for its own biogas plant, which generates electricity and produces biomethane.

-There are fields here as far as the eye can see, and as in most other agricultural businesses across the nation, weeds are a good riddance.
+There are fields here as far as the eye can see, and as in most other agricultural businesses across the nation, weeds are a nuisance.
 There's no denying that the latter eat into harvests as they deprive crops of nutrients.

 Glyphosate part of cultivation scheme